 Buffett: The Making of an American Capitalist by Roger Lowenstein

-Soros on Soros: Staying Ahead of the Curve by George Soros, by Byron Wien, by Krisztina Koenen
+Soros on Soros: Staying Ahead of the Curve by George Soros and Byron Wien and Krisztina Koenen

 Soros: The Life, Times, and Trading Secrets of the World’s Greatest Investor by Robert Slater

-Citizen Turner: The Wild Rise of an American Tycoon by Robert Goldberg, by Gerald Jay Goldberg
+Citizen Turner: The Wild Rise of an American Tycoon by Robert Goldberg and Gerald Jay Goldberg

 It Ain’t As Easy As It Looks (out of print) by Porter Bibb